Home » Gender services

 Services

-CrescentCare strives to treat all patients with respect and compassion, regardless of gender identity or expression.
+CrescentCare strives to treat all patients with respect and compassion.
 Gender Services is an umbrella term for our many programs that serve transgender, non-binary, gender-nonconforming, and gender-diverse communities with culturally humble, affirming healthcare.
-To schedule a new patient appointment for gender-affirming care, please call us at 504-821-2601.
+To schedule a new patient appointment for any of our services, please call us at 504-821-2601.

 For existing patients, contacting our call center at 504-821-2601 is the fastest way to receive support with things like rescheduling an appointment, prescription refills, messaging your provider, requesting labs, accessing the patient portal, and much more.

-When accessing any of the gender-affirming services described below, we encourage you to also access primary care with us.
+When accessing any of our specialized services, we encourage you to also access primary care with us.
 Establishing primary care is a great way to check up on your holistic health, obtain preventative care, maintain an established relationship with a provider when urgent issues come up, and access referrals to specialists.

 What name and gender marker will be used in CrescentCare systems?

-The name and gender marker associated with your insurance (or ID documents if you are uninsured) is what will show up in our system.
-This means you may see your legal name or gender marker show up in writing – like in your patient portal or medical record.
-However, we should only ever use the name and pronouns you ask us to use while you receive care here.
-We are currently advocating for change in our electronic health record to better meet the needs of our communities who use different names and pronouns than what is associated with their ID documents and insurance.
+The name and gender marker associated with your insurance (or ID documents if you are uninsured) will show up in our system.
+This means you may see your legal name or gender marker show up in writing on your patient portal or medical record.
+However, we only ever use the name and pronouns you ask us to use while you receive care here.
+If you do experience any misgendering or misnaming during your visit, we encourage you to notify your provider or to reach out to our gender navigator team.

 My GAHT prescription is not covered by my insurance, and I cannot afford it.
 What do I do now?

-If your hormone prescription is not covered by your insurance, or you are uninsured, talk to your provider about this issue.
-There is a chance that we can get you a discount on your hormone prescription via our partner pharmacies, and a program called 340B pricing.
+If your hormone prescription is not covered by your insurance or you are uninsured, talk to your provider about this issue during your visit.
+We may be able to help you access discounted prescriptions via our partner pharmacies.

 Visit our list of partner pharmacies, many of whom can ship your meds to you if needed.

-In the gender clinic, we believe that everyone deserves access to safe, affirming, trauma-informed care and compassionate mental health practitioners.
-We acknowledge that many people of trans experience have had complex experiences with the medical system, so we want to ensure gender-affirming behavioral health care is not only accessible—it should be the norm.
+Everyone deserves access to safe, affirming, trauma-informed care and compassionate mental health practitioners.
+We acknowledge that many people of trans experience have had complex experiences with the medical system, so we want to ensure gender-affirming behavioral health care is accessible.For more information about behavioral health care at CrescentCare, please visit Behavioral Health.

 Here are the structural basics to know:

-- If you want to change your gender marker as well, at this point you should ask your medical provider at CrescentCare for a gender marker change letter.
+- If you want to change your gender marker you should ask your medical provider for a gender marker change letter.
 You will bring this document to places where you will be changing your gender marker.

 - Once you have your Certified Name Change document and your gender marker change letter, if updating your gender marker, you will then gather other ID documents to prove who you are and go to offices like the Birth and Vital Records Office, Social Security Office, OMV, and Passport Office to update your information.
 From there, most people use their corrected ID documents to update their bank, doctor, employer, school, utility companies, voter registrar, insurance company, military/VA record, attorney, will, library, professional licenses, car title, etc.